 Strong Community – This is perhaps one of the more important factors to keep in mind as you move to a NoSQL platform.
 Make sure there is a solid and capable community around the technology, as this will provide an invaluable resource for the individuals and teams that will be managing the environment.
 Involvement on the part of the vendor should not only include strong support and technical resource availability, but also consistent outreach to the user base.
 Good local user groups and meetups will provide many opportunities for communicating with other individuals and teams that will provide great insight into how to work best with the platform of choice.

-For an Indepth knowledge on Cassandra, click on below
+For in-depth knowledge on Cassandra, click on below